graphcommerce-org/graphcommerce/.changeset/tasty-phones-begin.md

 '@graphcommerce/magento-product': minor
 ---

-Use custom_attributesV2 for product specs when running on magento 247 or higher
+Use `custom_attributesV2` for product specs when running on Magento 2.4.7 or higher.